alexrudnick/dissertation/BURNDOWN.md

   * And furthermore, what we can do is just run the classifiers in "annotator" mode -- we blow through an input file and we classify with an existing classifier, then just save the classifier as an annotation.
+    * notably, we want to write down the answer *on the particular token* that we are going to try to classify later -- it is not a property of the sentence as a whole.
+The sentence as a whole is not a classification problem; it could have multiple different tokens that need to get classified.
   * What we're going to need to do is build preprocessing for Europarl.
 We need to get Europarl text into the format the Chipa expects.